-- O7.7 When an optometrist bills a patient for a service, the patient should be issued with a properly itemised account and receipt to enable him/her to claim Medicare benefits.
-Where both a consultation and computerised perimetry occur, these may be itemised on the same account. - O7.8 Medicare benefits are not payable in respect of an optometric service unless there is recorded on the account setting out the fee for the service or on the receipt for the fee in respect of each service to each patient, the following information:- - (i) patient's name; - (ii) date on which the service(s) was rendered; - (iii) a description of the service(s) (eg "initial consultation, "subsequent consultation" or "contact lens consultation" and/or "computerised perimetry" in those cases where it is performed); - (iv) Medicare Benefits Schedule item number(s); - (v) the name and practice address or name and provider number of the optometrist who actually rendered the service(s).
-Where the optometrist has more than one practice location, the provider number used should be that which is applicable to the practice location where the service(s) was given; - (vi) the fee charged for the service(s); - (vii) the time each service began if the optometrist attended the patient on more than one occasion on the same day and on each occasion rendered a professional service relating to an optometric item, except where a perimetry item is performed in association with a consultation item, where times do not need to be specified. - O7.9 The optometrist billing for the service bears responsibility for the accuracy and completeness of the information included on accounts, receipts and assignment of benefits forms even where such information has been recorded by an employee of the optometrist. - O7.10 Payment of benefits could be delayed or disallowed if the account does not clearly identify the service as one which qualifies for Medicare benefits or that the practitioner is a registered optometrist practising at the address where the service was rendered.
-It is important to ensure that an appropriate description of the service, the item number and the optometrist's provider number are included on accounts, receipts and assignment forms. - O7.11 Details of any charges made other than for services, eg a dispensing charge, a charge for a domiciliary visit, should be shown separately either on the same account or on a separate account. - O7.12 Patients must be eligible to receive Medicare benefits and must also meet the clinical requirements outlined in the relevant item descriptors.
+When an optometrist bills a patient for a service, the patient should be issued with a correctly itemised account and receipt to enable him/her to claim Medicare benefits.
+Where both a consultation and computerised perimetry occur, these may be itemised on the same account.

+Medicare benefits are only payable in respect of optometric services where it is recorded on the account setting out the fee for the service or on the receipt for the fee in respect of each service to each patient, the following information:-

+- (a) patient's name; - (b) date on which the service(s) was rendered; - (c) a description of the service(s) (e.g. "initial consultation, "subsequent consultation" or "contact lens consultation" and/or "computerised perimetry" in those cases where it is performed); - (d) Medicare Benefits Schedule item number(s); - (e) the name and practice address or name and provider number of the optometrist who actually rendered the service(s).
+Where the optometrist has more than one practice location, the provider number used should be that which is applicable to the practice location where the service(s) was given; - (f) the fee charged for the service(s); - (g) the time each service began if the optometrist attended the patient on more than one occasion on the same day and on each occasion rendered a professional service relating to an optometric item, except where a perimetry item is performed in association with a consultation item, where times do not need to be specified.

+The optometrist billing for the service bears responsibility for the accuracy and completeness of the information included on accounts, receipts and assignment of benefits forms even where such information has been recorded by an employee of the optometrist.

+Payment of benefits could be delayed or disallowed if the account does not clearly identify the service as one which qualifies for Medicare benefits or that the practitioner is a registered optometrist practising at the address where the service was rendered.
+It is important to ensure that an appropriate description of the service, the item number and the optometrist's provider number are included on accounts, receipts and assignment of benefit forms.

+Details of any charges made other than for services, e.g. a dispensing charge, a charge for a domiciliary visit, should be shown separately either on the same account or on a separate account.

+Patients must be eligible to receive Medicare benefits and must also meet the clinical requirements outlined in the relevant item descriptors.